appium/appium-docker-android/README.md

 ```

 ### Docker compose
-There is [an example of compose file](docker-compose.yml) to simulate the connection between selenium hub and appium server mit connected device(s) in docker solution.
+There is [an example of compose file](docker-compose.yml) to simulate the connection between selenium hub and appium server with connected device(s) in docker solution.

 ```
 $ docker-compose up -d